-Establishing Globe Star in 1996 with his wife, Amanda, was an outcome of their worldwide vision to share Gentle Teaching with their own community in Chesterton, Indiana.
+Establishing Globe Star in 1996 with his wife, Amanda, was an outcome of their shared vision to bring Gentle Teaching to their community of Chesterton, Indiana.
 This flagship office has grown over the years, and today, additional offices in South Bend, Indianapolis, Warsaw and Lafayette, serve communities and counties of north central Indiana.

 With Anthony’s extensive background experience in outpatient, therapeutic interventions for both children and adults with intellectual disabilities, expertise in parent training approaches toward intervention, and experience in working with multidisciplinary teams, Globe Star is able to offer a a broad range of support services for individuals with developmental disabilities.

-The programs designed and developed for Globe Star’s direct services consistently achieve these same standards of excellence, as certified by CARF (Commission on Accreditation of Rehabilitation Facilities), with the agency’s autism program for children and adults being given exemplary honors.
+The programs he designed and developed for Globe Star’s direct services, consistently achieve these same standards of excellence, as certified by CARF (Commission on Accreditation of Rehabilitation Facilities), with the agency’s autism program for children and adults being given exemplary honors.

-Anthony offers his expertise to the community.
-He is an active and contributing member of related associations, serving on the boards of the Share Foundation, Indiana State Counseling Association (ICA) as their past president, Gentle Teaching International (GTI) and International Snoezelen Association (ISNA).
+Anthony never hesitates in sharing or offering his expertise to the community.
+In addition to serving as President of Quality of Life Institute, a nonprofit organization he established for creating resources and educational opportunities for training, supporting and demonstrating value for Direct Service Providers and their quality of life, he is an active and contributing member of related associations, serving on the boards of the Share Foundation, Indiana State Counseling Association (ICA) as their past president, current president of the Indiana Professional Counseling Foundation (IPCF), and an active board member for Gentle Teaching International (GTI) and the International Snoezelen Association (ISNA-MSE).

-Amanda, with Anthony, co-authored Anthony’s Backpack, A Child’s Journey into Gentleness.
+Amanda, with her husband, Anthony, co-authored Anthony’s Backpack, A Child’s Journey into Gentleness.
 It is a story about three children who discover and apply the simple principles of Gentle Teaching on a day-long adventure.

 In her early career as a special education teacher, Amanda taught children with moderate to severe disabilities in an upper elementary school setting.

-She holds a master’s degree in special education from Indiana University, and a law degree from Valparaiso Law School, and is currently involved in teaching work with 4th through 8th grade students who are learning vocabulary and Math and Language Arts.
+She holds a master’s degree in special education from Indiana University, and a law degree from Valparaiso Law School.

 For many years, Amanda has been involved with the Gentle Teaching community, and serves as a board member of Gentle Teaching International (GTI), advocating for individuals and their quality of life.

-From 2005 to 2008, she worked closely with Dr. John McGee and his work in Puerto Rico.
-Together, they developed a program for individuals with disabilities to be removed from institutions throughout the Island, and placed in homes with families to care for them.
+From 2005 to 2008, she worked closely with Gentle Teaching co-founder, Dr. John McGee, and his work in Puerto Rico.
+Together, they developed a program for individuals with disabilities to remove them from institutions throughout the Island, and place them in homes with families to care for them.
 Amanda’s knowledge of the legal system and her background in special education, contributed to her successful interactions with the U.S. Department of Justice and U.S. Department of Health.
-Her unique contribution to this project became instrumental in carrying out Dr. McGee’s work on behalf of individuals who had been institutionalized. (note: this project evolved as a result of a federal law suit over the care and conditions in the Puerto Rico institutions.)
+Her unique contribution to this project was most valuable in carrying out Dr. McGee’s work in Puerto Rico, on behalf of individuals who had been institutionalized. (note: this project evolved as a result of a federal law suit over the care and conditions in the Puerto Rico institutions.)

-♥ Quality of Mentoring Life Servant Leader, Zathoe Sexton, MSW
+♥ Quality of Life Mentor, Zathoe Sexton, MSW

-Zathoe’s passion for helping others in need was propelled when she began caring for one of her own children after a car accident in 1984, that resulted in Traumatic Brain Injury.
-Before long, she realized that she wanted to do something to give back to the community that supported her and her family.
+Zathoe’s passion for service and helping others in need was recognized long before she began caring for one of her own children after a car accident in 1984, that resulted in a traumatic brain injury.
+After the outpouring of care and support that rallied around her and her family during this time, Zathoe knew she wanted to develop a career path that would create opportunities for giving back to the community.
 She enrolled at Indiana University Northwest where she earned a degree in sociology with a minor in women’s studies, then went on to receive her master’s degree in social work.
-She says she chose social work, because had been inspired as a teenager, reading about Jane Addams, and had thought, “Yes I want to be like her.”
+Her inclination for social work, she says, was inspired by her reading about Jane Addams when she was a teenager, whose life impressed her with the thought: “Yes I want to be like her.”